 Signs of dehydration

 Thirst is not a good indication of how much fluid you need.
 Once you become thirsty, you're already on your way to dehydration.
 The best sign of proper hydration is the color of your urine.
 If your urine is pale yellow or nearly clear, it typically means you're well hydrated.
 If it’s dark yellow or brownish, drink more water.

 When to call the doctor

-In many cases, dehydration goes away when you replace the fluids you lost.
+In many cases, the signs of dehydration go away when you replace the fluids you lost.
 But it can lead to serious health challenges if left untreated, especially after an illness that causes you to lose fluids rapidly like a stomach bug.
 Seek medical attention if you:

 - Lose consciousness

 - Feel ill and your condition does not improve